-Usually the signs are all around us when someone isn’t a good fit to become a manager, yet it’s easy for them to take the job anyways due to money, prestige, or simply inevitability because they’ve been around long enough.
+The signs are often all around us when someone isn’t a good fit to become a manager.
+Yet, it’s easy for them to take the job anyways due to money, prestige, or simply inevitability because they’ve been around long enough.

-5 Signs You Shouldn’t be a Manager
+5 Signs of a Bad Manager

 At many companies, the only way to keep getting raises and “advance” through your career is to move into management.
 This puts pressure on people to consider management even if they’re not excited about the prospects of becoming a manager.

-2) You don’t like dealing with people
+2) They don’t like dealing with people

 Not everyone wants to spend their days helping fix people issues, listening to the problems of others, and developing people.
 If they’re not excited to do those things, they probably shouldn’t be a manager.